tausendschoen/flatcheckjs/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run deploy` Used to deploy to gh-pages (git hub pages)
+You can find the deployed files at https://tausendschoen.github.io/flatcheckjs/

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**